BernardL0/PassthePortal/README.md

-It must run inside the src

-Use command to run game
+Use the command to run game but it must run inside the src
 ```
 java Window
 ```